Nihonda/mycv/README.md

 # Applicant

-- Name:
+- Name: Kalybekov Nurlan
-- Date:
+- Date: August 23, 2018
-- Preferred work location:
+- Preferred work location: Kyoto office
 ※ Please choose one (Tokyo office/ Fukuoka office/ Kyoto office) ※ All of the positions in Tokyo office are required Japanese skills equivalent to JLPT Level 2 or above.
 ※ Applicant who choose Tokyo Office, please provide your Japanese certificate or any proof of your Japanese skills, non-Japanese speaking candidate please select Fukuoka or Kyoto Office.